 Cost includes GST, full catering at the workshop, and all participant inclusions

 Cancellations: Full amount less $100 admin fee will be provided for cancellations received in writing more than four weeks prior to event, where video content has not been accessed.
-Strictly NO refund after this time irrespective of circumstances, but registration is transferrable to another person to attend the same in-person workshop in your place.
+Strictly NO refund after this time irrespective of circumstances.

 Meet the Training Team

 Centre for Perinatal Psychology is a trusted training provider in the field of perinatal and infant mental health (PIMH).
-Currently, we are contracted to provide PIMH training to case workers in Victoria via the Department of Health and Human Services (DHHS) and to midwives and nurses via the Northern Territory Government.
+We have held contracts for the provision of PIMH training with the Department of Health and Human Services (DHHS) Victoria, the Northern Territory Government and the Government of South Australia.
 Independently, we have offered training nationally in PIMH since 2012.

 Dr Bronwyn Leigh is a clinical psychologist, perinatal and infant clinician and early parenting consultant.
-She is the Director of the Centre for Perinatal Psychology.
-Bronwyn specialises in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.
+She is the Director of the Centre for Perinatal Psychology and the Perinatal Training Centre.
+Bronwyn is deeply interested in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.
 Her interest in perinatal loss is long-standing and preceded her qualification as a psychologist, volunteering as a telephone grief counsellor to parents bereaved from pregnancy loss or neonatal death.
 She later held an honorary position as the national trainer in perinatal loss counselling for the Bonnie Babes Foundation, travelling Australia to train others in perinatal loss counselling.
 She has provided media interviews discussing perinatal loss and grief and has facilitated various workshops in the perinatal field nationally.